gvphubli/udacity-az-devops/README.md

 ![Azure Logo](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a8/Microsoft_Azure_Logo.svg/1280px-Microsoft_Azure_Logo.svg.png)

 Deploy, test, and monitor cloud applications on Microsoft Azure.
 This program equips you with the essential skills and knowledge required to excel in the field of cloud DevOps using Microsoft Azure.
-It has been built as a preparation for the Microsoft AZ-400 DevOps Engineer Expert certification in collaboration with Microsoft.
+It has been built as a part of Udemy Azure Dev Ops Nano degree project.

 ## Program Structure